sbalaji1996/local-document-store/README.rst

 Who should use this library?
 ============================

 This package is not intended for use in production, as of yet.
-For more comprehensive methods and more performant queries, one should use MongoDB itself.
+For more comprehensive methods to operate on queries, one should use MongoDB itself.
 This package is useful for quickly storing a series of documents and querying/modifying them, and therefore may be useful in a proof-of-concept or early-stage application.